 Youth Corps Camping participants earn an education stipend for their participation and can also earn bonuses.
 Both the stipend and bonus is paid in the form of a check made out to the participant which they can use as they wish.
 The base stipend is $300 a week which equals:

 - $1,500 for Five-week programs

-In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week (also part of the education stipend) for safety, dependability, and completing the program.
+In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week (also part of the education stipend) for safety, reliability.
 Bonuses are paid upon completion of the program session.

 Food costs ($66.50/week) will be deducted from stipend.

 Participants leaving the program before the graduation date will receive a prorated portion of this stipend, calculated to the nearest full day of work, but will forfeit all bonuses.

 NYC participants are required to provide their own transportation to and from their orientation and graduation for their specific program.
 In the event that a participant chooses to leave prior to completion, is asked to leave or is unable to complete the program for any reason, they are still required to provide and fund their transportation home.
 In the event circumstances require NYC to provide and/or pay for a participant’s transportation home for any reason, the participant and his/her family agree to reimburse NYC, upon demand, for all expenses it incurs.

 To apply for a program, please read the description of the program, check the schedule to make sure that you are free for the entire period of the program, and then complete the application and the additional paperwork (either online or print it off and mail/fax it to Northwest Youth Corps).
 Once a youth is offered a position into our program they will be required to 1.
 Call and confirm their position and 2.
 Either pay the full tuition or pay at least 25% of the tuition and set up a payment plan to pay the remaining tuition in full before the program starts.